 The Board believes that a coherent, consistent and transparent approach to policy development and regular review will improve alignment with the Board's vision, mission and priorities, increase accountability and help translate the intention of the Board into actions for its students.

 The Board is committed to making student learning its primary focus when meeting its responsibility to develop policy in keeping with the requirements of legislation and the values of the community.
 The Board believes that the development and review of policy is enhanced when the process allows for the meaningful involvement of staff, parents, students and other interested groups and persons.

-When developing policy, the Board strives to achieve a balance between the responsibility of the Board to govern by the adoption of policy to guide the District and the responsibility of the Superintendent of Schools and school administrators to exercise professional expertise and judgment in the management of the District by implementing policy.
+When developing policy, the Board strives to achieve a balance between the responsibility of the Board to govern by the adoption of policy to guide the Division and the responsibility of the Superintendent of Schools and school administrators to exercise professional expertise and judgment in the management of the Division by implementing policy.

 - The Board may adopt new or revise existing policy to:

 - comply with legislative requirements and fulfill the Board's mandate;